anetczuk/LinakDeskApp/README.md

 [![WebServer settings](doc/app-screen-webserver-small.png "WebServer settings")](doc/app-screen-webserver-big.png)

+## Installation

+Installation of package can be done by:
+ - to install package from downloaded ZIP file execute: `pip3 install --user -I file:LinakDeskApp-master.zip#subdirectory=src`
+ - to install package directly from GitHub execute: `pip3 install --user -I git+https://github.com/anetczuk/LinakDeskApp.git#subdirectory=src`
+ - installation from local repository root directory: `pip3 install --user ./src`

+To uninstall run: `pip3 uninstall linakdeskapp`

+Installation for development:
+ - `install-deps.sh` to install package dependencies only (`requirements.txt`)
+ - `install-package.sh` to install package in standard way through `pip` (with dependencies)
+ - `install-devel.sh` to install package in developer mode using `pip` (with dependencies)

 ## Requirements

 Before first run there is few things to configure.
 All steps can be run by calling